TZU: 1999–2004: Formation, Um... Just a Liddlbidova Mic Check and Position Correction

-TZU released their debut album, Position Correction, on 19 February 2004.
+On February 19 2004, TZU released their debut album, Position Correction.
 The album was co-produced by Seed and Yeroc and peaked just outside the ARIA Charts Top 100 in March.
 Greg Lawrence of WHAMMO described how the quartet are "a bunch of true technicians who successfully transmit their love for beats and lyrics.
 The double-pronged vocal attack is more exact than the scalpel of a master surgeon, the subterranean bass growls and snappy beats are premium."
 Tony Mitchell felt "[it] covers a wide range of moods, styles and tempos, and represents another new direction in Australian hip-hop coming from an idiosyncratic Melbourne push which is making an important impact on local indigenisations of the genre."